-Matrix Switches and External Computers (servers) used to manage the system must be in a physically secure environment to which only trusted Administrators and Operators have access.
-Similarly, the server used to manage the Matrix Switch must be physically protected and have suitable identification/authentication mechanisms to ensure that only a trusted Administrator has access.
-The roles of authorized-access personnel are defined on pg.
-[22].
+Matrix Switches and External Computers (servers) used to manage the system must be in a physically secure environment to which only trusted administrators have access.
+Similarly, the server used to manage the Matrix Switch must be physically protected and have suitable identification/authentication mechanisms to ensure that only trusted administrators have access.

 Note: CATx Matrix Switching applications do not offer an EAL4 rated level of security.
-CATx is not available with the TLX48 2RU, TLX80, TLX160, TLX640 or TLX1280.
+CATx is not available with the TLX48 2RU, TLX80, TLX160, TLX1640 or TLX1280.